erika-21/ImageScrubberView/README.md

 imageScrubber.setImageUris(myFileCollection);
 ```

-The test app included in the source shows how to implement this has a good example of this.
+The test app included in the source provides an example of how to implement the widget properly.

 Known problems
 ===================